West was released by the Saints on Tuesday, Adam Schefter of ESPN reports.

 West is visiting the Eagles on Tuesday, Jeff Zrebiec of The Baltimore Sun reports.

-After a career-best season in 2016 where West ran for 774 yards and five touchdowns in 16 games, he went on to appear in just five games for the Ravens in 2017 and carried the ball just 39 times for 138 yards and two touchdowns.
-The Eagles are likely satisfied with their primary running back depth at this time, but they could see West as a quality veteran backup and short-yardage tailback.
+Following a career-best 2016 season in which West ran for 774 yards and five touchdowns in 16 games, he went on to appear in just five games for the Ravens in 2017 and carried the ball 39 times for 138 yards and two touchdowns.
+The Eagles likely are satisfied with their stable of running backs, but they could view West as potential insurance for an injury.

 West appeared in just five games in 2017, rushing 39 times for 138 yards and two touchdowns and adding two receptions for 23 yards.

 The four-year veteran heads to free agency at an unfortunate time as West put together the worst season of his career to date in 2017.
 West entered as the favorite to be the Ravens' primary back on standard downs after Kenneth Dixon went down with a season-ending meniscus injury, but he surprisingly fell behind Alex Collins -- who was signed to the practice squad just before the regular season -- and Javorius Allen.
 West will be 27 when the season begins, but he still has the size and physical running style to garner some attention from teams in need of a short-yardage back.
 That said, his days of being a starter-level option for teams is likely over.

 West is active for Saturday's game against the Colts, Jeff Zrebiec of The Baltimore Sun reports.